 The Ronja Huon is used for several purposes including bathing fish in freshwater, transporting fish to harvest and smolt (juvenile salmon) to sea (she’s a big fish taxi!).

-Ronja Storm, our new well boat is currently being built in Norway and when completed, will be the biggest well-boat in the world, measuring 116 metres in length, with the capacity to bathe an entire 240 metre Fortress Pen, and an on-board desalination system.
+Ronja Storm, our new wellboat is currently going through final commissioning in Norway and when she arrives in Hobart (mid January 2020) she will be the biggest well-boat in the world, measuring 116 metres in length, with the capacity to bathe an entire 240 metre Fortress Pen, and an on-board desalination system.

 Tasmania is a unique environment when it comes to salmon farming.
 Amoeba are native to Tasmania and are a single celled microscopic organism that has affected our salmon since the beginning of our industry.
 The Amoeba multiply and reduce water flow at the gill surface that can limit oxygen supply to the fish causing lethargy and, if untreated, death.